BRVC-ORG/Prospectus-Draft/README.md

 # Month of May 2026

+12 May

+- Work on Obfuscation essay continues

+- Meeting with VC

 5 May

 Would double-JD qualification(s) need to be met for the chance(s) of a few Nations are organically interested in utilizing what one lone former-Confederate State now and since around the early 1800s or so uses still and willingly at that, for its entirety of thought; and excels, willingly[, as well]. period.
 FULL STOP.
 PROHIBITION 2 AMENDMENT NOT RETROACTIVELY SOUGHT. †JD  ..  sptth (viz a viz righttoleft protocol for future web4-, 5-type decentralizedAppTestNet